 Byron Bay is a weird place, but I adored it!
 It has a hippie/surfer vibe, but at luxury prices.
 If you have the cash, it’s an amazing place to relax, eat healthy food, and have an absolute blast.
 I especially loved going into town and seeing old VW buses loaded with surfboards around.

 Sydney is an ICONIC place in Australia.
 There are so many amazing gems here… The Opera House, Bondi Beach, Manly, the Aquarium, Chinatown… the list goes on!
 I could spend ages in Sydney- there are amazing restaurants and the city is always busy.
 I love Darling Harbour.
+It’s a photographer’s dream with the amazing sights!

 The Last Stop: Melbourne